 5. Automate

-In order to truly involve your organisation in the financial planning process, you need to automate as many manual parts as possible.
-Both those who administrate and own the process and those who contribute with input need to reduce manual labour in order to work more efficiently.
+Reduce manual labor by automating as much as possible of the strategic financial planning.
 By eliminating manual tasks, you’ll also reduce the time spent on boring parts of the processes and create the right conditions for your organisation to focus on contributing with qualitative input and insights.

 A dedicated system for budgeting, forecasting and planning is not a necessity for small of less complex organisations, but it will simplify automation.
-It will also give you access to current and quality-assured outcome data and thus, enable you to automate new forecasts with automated forecast suggestions.
+However, modern system support ensures that you always have access to the latest quality-assured outcome data and that you can receive automatically calculated forecast suggestions.

 It’s all about creating the right conditions